Search published articles

 Extended abstract

-Conclusions: Therefore, it seems that seedling traits and the chemical characteristics of sugar beet seeds to predict the emergence of seedlings in greenhouse and perhaps in the field are recommended.
-However, in order to accurate validation and evaluation, it is recommended that the aforementioned experiment be conducted under field conditions.
+Conclusions: Therefore, it appears that seedling traits and chemical characteristics of sugar beet seeds can be used to predict seedling emergence performance in the greenhouse and potentially in the field.
+However, for validation and precise assessment, it is recommended that this experiment be conducted under field conditions.

 Highlights:

-1. There were differences between the genotypes in terms of seed characteristics and the maternal environment in which the seeds were grown.
+1. Differences were observed among genotypes in terms of seed characteristics and the maternal environment in which the seeds were produced.

-2. Poor vigor and seed performance can reduce the percentage of seedling emergence potential as well as the rate and uniformity of seedling emergence compared to high vigor seeds.
+2. Poor sugar beet seed vigor can reduce both the potential emergence percentage and the speed and uniformity of seedling emergence compared to high-vigor seeds.

-3. Seedling traits in sugar beet are traits of the seed vigor that are influenced by the sugar beet seed production environment and genetics.
+3. Seedling traits in sugar beet are indicators of seed vigor and are influenced by both the seed production environment and genetics.

 Page 1 from 1